 Today we will be working on a Flying Geese Tutorial.
 We used these in our Sew Sweet Simplicity Block of the Month, now available in our shop.
 So what does a Flying Geese Tutorial have to do with the BOM?
 Read on…

-All of the blocks in the BOM feature Flying Geese units.
-Today I’m going to show you how I make Flying Geese units, and on Monday I will give you a FREE BONUS QUILT PROJECT for using those Flying Geese (see image on left).
-So, if you’d like something to keep you busy until October 27, you can get some practice making these units, and have a bonus quilt put together too!
+All of the blocks in the Sew Sweet Simplicity BOM feature Flying Geese units.
+In this tutorial I’m going to show you how I make Flying Geese units, and also show you a great project for using those Flying Geese.
 This tutorial is going to show you how to make pretty large units, 4 x 8″ finished size (4 1/2 x 8 1/2″ unfinished).
-The ones in the BOM are quite a bit smaller, but by making these fairly large you can put a quilt together quickly.
+The ones in the Sew Sweet Simplicity BOM are quite a bit smaller, but by making these fairly large you can put a quilt together quickly.
 So here we go:

 Typically, a Flying Geese unit is a rectangle which is twice as wide as it is tall, for example 3 x 6 or 4 x 8.
 There are a few ways of making them.
 I like this way because it makes the unit a that’s little larger than I need, so I can trim it at the end and get a perfect unit.
 I find that no matter how hard I try to be accurate with my sewing, things still tend to get a little “wonky”!
 Do you have that problem, too?